Keyboard shortcuts

 • Decrease master opacity (currently Mac-only): Decreases the master opacity value.

-• Toggle overlay lock (in preview): When locked, the overlay will not respond to keypresses, and keypresses will pass through to focused app.
+• Toggle overlay lock (beta): When locked, the overlay will not respond to keypresses, and keypresses will pass through to focused app.
 May be useful while editing the config.
 This is a beta feature, and not fully implemented -- some commands will still affect the overlay.

-• Toggle continuous mode (in preview): When continuous mode is on, the overlay stays up after executing a mouse action.
+• Toggle continuous mode: When continuous mode is on, the overlay stays up after executing a mouse action.

-• Toggle continuous mode until closed (in preview): Continuous mode will be turned off after the overlay is hidden.
+• Toggle continuous mode until closed: Continuous mode will be turned off after the overlay is hidden.

-• Cycle grid action level (in preview): Cycles the value of the Grid action level field.
+• Cycle grid action level: Cycles the value of the Grid action level field.

 Mouse actions